-Italy's populists aim to challenge EU
+Italy's populists plan to defy EU rules

 What do the two parties want?

-The draft stretches to 39 pages and the parties say it is still being worked on.
-But some of the details will alarm the European Union.
+The parties say much of the 39-page draft has radically changed.
+But some of the details have not been denied and will alarm the European Union.

-Five Star and The League want billions in bonds bought up by the ECB as part of its quantitative easing programme to be scrapped.
+Five Star and The League want billions of euros of bonds bought up by the ECB as part of its quantitative easing programme to be scrapped.
 This would lower Italy's public debt, currently at 130% of national output.

-There is also a demand for "radical change" to EU's stability and growth pact, which has strict rules on keeping budget deficits below 3% of economic output.
+They have not confirmed this plan but do say they want to get together with EU partners to rethink the EU's stability and growth pact, which has strict rules on keeping budget deficits below 3% of economic output.

 The two parties are planning a budget worth tens of billions of euros, with plans for a minimum universal income and a flat tax of 15% for low and middle earners.

-They are still discussing how they want to tighten immigration which they denounce in the leaked draft as "unsustainable for Italy".
-Their plans could also challenge EU rules.
+They are still discussing how they want to tighten immigration which they describe in the leaked draft as "unsustainable for Italy".
+These plans could also challenge EU rules.

+Then there are proposals to scrap EU sanctions on Russia immediately, while confirming Italy's place in Nato.
+Both populist parties are seen as friendly to President Vladimir Putin.

 There is still no word on who the parties want to lead the government.
-Neither Mr Di Maio nor Mr Salvini want the job of prime minister.
+Neither Mr Di Maio nor Mr Salvini will take the job of prime minister.

 How is this going down in Brussels?

-Already on Tuesday two European commissioners made clear that rules were rules.
+Three European commissioners have already made clear where they stand on trying to change the rules on debt and migration.

-"I don't see any signs that member states would like to change the rules at least any time soon or give exemptions to any member state," said Commission Vice-President Jyrki Katainen.
+"I don't see any signs that member states would like to change the rules at least any time soon or give exemptions to any member state," said Commission Vice-President Jyrki Katainen on Tuesday.

-Another vice-president, Valdis Dombrovskis, made clear that the Commission still expected Italy to bring down its debt.
+Another vice-president, Valdis Dombrovskis, said the Commission still expected Italy to bring down its debt.

+Immigration Commissioner said he hoped that Italy would not "change the line on migration policy".